 BeBe and Evee are great house guests when they get bird sat at Birdie Camp or with their Auntie Susan and Uncle Rex.
 Sometimes, I get to bird sit too.
 The following pictures are just a smathering from my sitters for BeBe and Evee and from my own adventures in bird sitting! :)

-We are the owners of an awesome E-Bird store (stuff for all birds of all sizes!) and Lovebird Aviary and in which we raise and sell lovebirds in Winston-Salem, NC.
+We are the owners of an awesome E-Bird store (stuff for all birds of all sizes!) and Lovebird Aviary in Cary, NC.
 Our birds are quite popular because of their temperaments and socialization.
-Our dear Angel passed away on July 30th, 2007.
-We have two pairs of breeders now, so a variety of colors are available.
-If you are looking for the sweetest lovebirds to become a part of your family.... you've found them!
-Contact us for more info.
+Our dear Angel passed away on July 30th, 2007 and we lost our Evee on September 11, 2013.
+We have retired from breeding but are advocates of fostering and adoption!

 Check out more pictures and stories by clicking on "Older Posts" at the bottom of the current posts!